ricky-shin/bulpa/README.md

 This project is created and maintained by [Ricky Shin](https://www.rickyshin.com).

 # TODO
-* write-review.php require all fields to be, well, required.
-Add reCaptcha as well.
+* Add reCaptcha to write-review.php.
 * Let "Department" column in all-professors.php to show dname string, not the assigned internal ID.
 * Pre-Zicklin Courses page (query reviews table where course = the pre-zick courses & isApproved = 1 [True])
 * Zicklin Courses page (same as above)